canonical-ols/talisker/docs/gunicorn.rst

 https endpoints in monkeypatched async context.
 The details are at `<https://github.com/requests/requests/issues/3752>`_, but basically the monkeypatching must be done *before* requests is imported.
-Normally, this would not affect gunicorn, as your app would only import requests in worker a process after the monkeypatch has been applied.
-However, because talisker enables some integrations in the main process, before the gunicorn code is run, it triggers this bug.
+Normally, this would not affect gunicorn, as your app would only import requests in a worker process after the monkeypatch has been applied.
+However, because Talisker enables some integrations in the main process, before the gunicorn code is run, it triggers this bug.
 Specfically, we import the raven library to get early error handling, and raven imports requests.